hpsaturn/m5coreink-ntp-clock/README.md

 # Build and Install

-Using PlatformIO, more easy than Arduino IDE, run:
+Using [PlatformIO](https://platformio.org/), more easy than Arduino IDE, only run:

 ```bash
 pio run --target upload